dolphindb/Tutorials_EN/python_api.md

 #### 2.2.2 Create a partitioned table and append data to the table

-After a partitioned database is created successfully, we can import text files to a partitioned table in the partitioned database with function **loadTextEx**.
-If the partitioned table does not exist, **loadTextEx** creates it and appends the imported data to it.
+After a partitioned database is created successfully, we can import text files to a partitioned table in the partitioned database with function `loadTextEx`.
+If the partitioned table does not exist, `loadTextEx` creates it and appends the imported data to it.
 Otherwise, the function appends the imported data to the partitioned table.

-In function **loadTextEx**, parameter **dbPath** is the database path; **tableName** is the partitioned table name; **partitionColumns** is the partitioning columns; **filePath** is the absolute path of the text file; **delimiter** is the delimiter of the text file (comma by default).
+In function `loadTextEx`, parameter "dbPath" is the database path; "tableName" is the partitioned table name; "partitionColumns" is the partitioning columns; "filePath" is the absolute path of the text file; "delimiter" is the delimiter of the text file (comma by default).

-In the following example, function **loadTextEx** creates a partitioned table **trade** on the DolphinDB server and then appends the data from "example.csv" to the table.
+In the following example, function `loadTextEx` creates a partitioned table "trade" on the DolphinDB server and then appends the data from "example.csv" to the table.

 ```
 if s.existsDatabase(WORK_DIR+"/valuedb"):